hangvane/academia-hexo-netlify-cms-vercel/source/_posts/index.md

 - Academia theme bug fixed

+- Unified style of Netlify-CMS preview pane with Academia theme

 - Permalink format of articles is changed to `https://<domain>/title`

 - Provides common pages of academic homepage